ekonbenefits/dotnet-ssllabs-check/README.md

 # dotnet-ssllabs-check

-Tool to check ssllabs.com score and expiration of a list of hosts
+Tool that will check ssllabs score api and cert expiration when provided a list of hosts.

 ```bash
 Usage: ssllabs-check [options] <Hosts>